dtjv/poc-mysql/sql/README.md

 1. write sql
 1. copy sql file to bind mount host folder (i.e. `data/`)

+> now, the sql source file is available to the running container in
+> `/var/lib/mysql/` - via the bind mount specified in `docker-compose.yml`.

 **terminal 1**

 1. run sql file in mounted folder against the database

-[^1]:
-    now, the sql source file is available to the running container in `/var/lib/mysql/` - via the bind mount specified in the `docker-compose.yml` file.

 ### step-by-step